cdktf/cdktf-provider-github/docs/membership.python.md

 The user to add to the organization.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.29.0/docs/resources/membership#username Membership#username}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.31.0/docs/resources/membership#username Membership#username}

+---

+##### `downgrade_on_destroy`<sup>Optional</sup> <a name="downgrade_on_destroy" id="@cdktf/provider-github.membership.Membership.Initializer.parameter.downgradeOnDestroy"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Instead of removing the member from the org, you can choose to downgrade their membership to 'member' when this resource is destroyed.

+This is useful when wanting to downgrade admins while keeping them in the organization

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.31.0/docs/resources/membership#downgrade_on_destroy Membership#downgrade_on_destroy}

 ---